ishitasr76/comp423-course-notes/docs/tutorials/rust-setup.md

 ```bash
 cargo run
 ```
+!!! note
     This command will compile (if needed) and run the program with one command to make the process faster.
 If `cargo build` is used, we have already completed the compile step, so this comman will just run the program files.

 ## Publish your Project on GitHub
 When you are done with writing code on your project and are ready: